kailong321200875/vue-element-plus-admin/README.md

 `admin` account is used to simulate the control permission of the server, and render whatever the server returns

 `test` account is used to simulate the front-end control authority.
 The server only returns the menu key to be displayed, and the front-end performs matching rendering

+Online examples do not apply to menu filtering by default, but directly use Static routing

 ## Documentation